jlbradley1844/jlbradley1844.github.io/_posts/2022-07-25-spirituality-definition.md

 If one reads the books of Genesis, the ancient myths of the Greeks, and various myths of other cultures, there is little appeal to abstraction or invisible worlds.
 The Gods were real physical beings, who did things in the physical world.
-While by the time of the recorded history there were philosophers and prophets posing the existence of unseen spiritual worlds, an idea taken for granted in contemporary religious beliefs, going back into mythic history one will look for vain for myths propounding a spiritual world parallel to this one yet free from it.
+While by the time of the late antiquity there were philosophers and prophets posing the existence of unseen spiritual worlds, an idea taken for granted in contemporary religious beliefs, going back into mythic history one will look for vain for myths propounding a spiritual world parallel to this one yet free from it.

-Such "materialist believers" have extrapolated the primitive world view to the religions of today.
-For many sects inside Christianity and Islam concepts such as heaven, hell, "resurrection of the dead," and "the Day of Judgement" are said to all exist not in some "spiritual world" but in the physical world.
+Such "materialist believers" have extrapolated this primitive world view to the religions of today.
+For many sects inside Christianity and Islam, concepts such as heaven, hell, "resurrection of the dead," and "the Day of Judgement" are said to all exist not in some "spiritual world" but in the physical world.
 For example, Jehovah Witnesses' literature insists that Jesus'